-Most people don’t like admitting that they may have to borrow money from time to time, nor do they like to ask for advice on the subject.
+It’s not always easy to admit that you have to borrow money from time to time, or to ask for advice on the subject.

 Here we answer some of questions about personal loans which you might have wanted to ask but never did.